 Ron Is Underestimated

-So, it comes down to this: Ron is brilliant at chess, witty, not bad at school, a force to be reckoned with in battle, selfless, brave, with a handy ability to mimick others.
+So, it comes down to this: Ron is brilliant at chess, witty, not bad at school, a force to be reckoned with in battle, selfless, brave, with a handy ability to mimic others.

 …but everyone, including his friends, family, even his own author, thinks of him as being slightly useless.